Linda (Elle) Yaven

 Unless we take the reins in our lives, the world makes decisions for us.
 While this has always been so, in sobering times we are called to set intentions more deliberately.

-The protagonist is the main character in a story who faces conflict and seek resolution.
-A protagonist grapples with a meaning making process having several possible outcomes.
+The protagonist is the main character in a story who faces conflict and seeks resolution.
+Presented with a blank page a protagonist grapples with a meaning making process, having several possible outcomes.

 The Reggio educators view each child as a protaganista on a learning journey.
-They claim even young children have a right to be at the center of their learning.
-Children are agents – not just consumers but producers of meaning and of culture.
+They claim even young children have the right to be at the center pf their learning.
+Children are agents - not just consumers but producers of meaning and culture.
 Children are seen as capable of hypothesizing, researching and interpreting the world.

-As a coach my ethos runs parallel to the one for the bambini.
-As learners we each have an ethical right to interpret the world alongside diverse others.
-And to articulate authentic voice and choice on our respective paths.
-Recently I came upon an early definition of a hero/heroine: “One who speaks the inner narrative in public.”
+As a coach and educator my ethos runs parallel to the one for the bambini.
+As learners we each have an ethical right to interpret the world alongside others in diverse contexts.
+And to articulate authentic voice and choices on our respective paths.

 To begin with, I worship at the altar of intention and obstacle.